 Mix a few drops of dish soap with warm water in a spray bottle to create a homemade grease-cutting cleaner.
 Use this grease-cutting solution to wipe down a greasy stove, rangehood, backsplashes and cabinet doors for a sparkling clean kitchen.

 Fill a heatproof dish with water and place it on the bottom rack of a cold oven.
-Heat the oven to 120°C and let the steam soften baked-on spills and grease for 20-30 minutes.
+Heat the oven to 120ยฐC and let the steam soften baked-on spills and grease for 20-30 minutes.
 Once the oven has cooled down, wipe away loosened debris with a damp cloth or sponge.

 Place a cup of vinegar on the top rack of your dishwasher, and sprinkle baking soda on the bottom of the dishwasher.
 Run the dishwasher on a hot cycle for an effective and hygienic dishwasher.
 The vinegar disinfects while the baking soda freshens.
 Our tip is to take a before and after photo to notice the difference.

 Microfibre cloths are one of our favourite cleaning items.
-You can use a microfiber cloth dampened with water to clean and polish stainless steel appliances, glass surfaces, and countertops without streaks or lint.
+You can use a microfiber cloth dampened with water to clean and polish stainless steel appliances, glass surfaces, and countertops without leaving behind streaks or lint.
 Microfiber cloths are highly effective at trapping dirt and grime for a spotless finish.
 Best of all, you can put them in the wash and use them over and over.

-Your rubbish bin can get a bit smelly so give it a good wash every few days to keep it fresh and clean.
-You can also sprinkle baking soda in the bottom to neutralise any odours and add your favourite essential oils such as peppermint, lavender or citrus for a fresh scent.
+Your rubbish bin can get a bit smelly, so give it a good wash every few days to keep it fresh and clean.
+You can also sprinkle baking soda in the bottom to neutralise any odours and add your favourite essential oils, such as peppermint, lavender, or citrus for a fresh scent.

 After cleaning your kitchen, sweep the floor to remove any loose crumbs and debris.
-Mop the floor with a solution of warm water and a small amount of vinegar to disinfect your floors and leave them sparking and smelling fresh.
+Mop the floor with a solution of warm water and a small amount of vinegar to disinfect your floors and leave them sparkling and smelling fresh.

-While cleaning may not be your favourite chore, it’s something we must all do to keep our home fresh and clean.
+While cleaning may not be your favourite chore, itโs something we must all do to keep our home fresh and clean.
 While there are hundreds of toxic cleaning products on supermarket shelves the ones that work most effectively, and more importantly are not harmful to your health or the environment, are those you have in your pantry or cupboards at home.
 For more natural cleaning hacks, click here.

-In recent years, there has been a growing awareness of the importance of environmentally friendly practices in all aspects of our lives and home environment, including cleaning.
+Recently, there has been a growing awareness of the importance of environmentally friendly practices in all aspects of our lives and home environment, including cleaning.
 Green cleaning, also known as eco-friendly or sustainable cleaning, involves using products and methods that minimise environmental impact and promote health and well-being.

-In this blog, we explore the benefits of green cleaning for both your health and your home, and why it's an essential practice for today's conscientious individuals.
+In this blog, we explore the benefits of green cleaning for both your health and home, and why it's an essential practice for today's conscientious individuals.

 Many commercial cleaning products contain volatile organic compounds (VOCs) that can pollute indoor air and contribute to respiratory problems such as asthma and allergies.
-Green cleaning products are free from these harmful chemicals, helping to improve indoor air quality and create a healthier living environment for you and your family.
-To further promote indoor air quality open doors and windows daily to circulate fresh air.
+Green cleaning products are free from these harmful chemicals.
+Helping to improve indoor air quality and create a healthier living environment for you and your family.
+To further promote indoor air quality, open doors and windows daily to circulate fresh air.
 You may also like to read our article, Benefits of Indoor Plants which outlines the benefits of indoor plants and which plants are best.

 Children and pets are particularly vulnerable to the effects of toxic chemicals found in traditional cleaning products.
 Green cleaning products are safer and gentler, making them a better choice for households with young children and furry friends who may come into contact with cleaned surfaces.

 Harsh chemicals in traditional cleaning products can also damage surfaces over time, leading to wear and tear that requires costly repairs or replacements.
-Green cleaning products are gentler and less abrasive, helping to preserve the integrity of surfaces such as countertops, floors and appliances.
+Green cleaning products are gentler and less abrasive, helping to preserve the integrity of surfaces such as countertops, floors, and appliances.

 Contrary to popular belief, green cleaning doesn't have to break the bank.
 Many eco-friendly cleaning products are affordable and can be made at home using simple ingredients like vinegar, lemon juice, and olive oil.
 Additionally, the long-term benefits of green cleaning, such as improved indoor air quality and reduced maintenance costs, can result in savings over time.

-Bliss Home Care Declutter Living Room | Decluttering your home can feel like a daunting task, but breaking it down room by room can make the process more manageable and less overwhelming.
+Decluttering your home can feel like a daunting task, but breaking it down room by room can make the process more manageable and less overwhelming.
 When you declutter your home, it also offers a range of benefits that positively impact your physical health, mental well-being, productivity, and overall quality of life.
 It's a simple, yet powerful, way to create a more harmonious and fulfilling living environment.

 In this guide, we'll take you through each room of your home, offering practical tips and strategies to help you declutter effectively and create a more organised living space.